 - Line a platter or tray with parchment paper and set aside.

 - Gently melt the coconut oil in a small sauté pan on very low heat.
 Add the maple syrup and vanilla.
 Stir to combine.

-- Put shredded coconut, coconut oil, maple syrup and vanilla into a food processor.
-Pulse until it forms a thick and sticky paste, but stop before it becomes completely smooth.
+- Put shredded coconut, coconut oil, 1/4 cup maple syrup and vanilla into a food processor.
+Process until it forms a thick and sticky paste.
+You want it to be a paste but not completely smooth.

 - Chill for 10 minutes.

 - Use a teaspoon to form into egg shapes.
 Lightly wet your hands then, scoop up a heaping teaspoon of the filling.
 Press it onto the teaspoon to form the egg shape.
 Press firmly to make sure they hold their shape.